-We remember the passengers and crew aboard United Flight 93 as they fought with the terrorists and slammed into a field in Pennsylvania, preventing the plane from crashing into the U. S. Capitol or the White House.
+We remember the passengers and crew aboard United Flight 93 becoming heroes as they fought with the terrorists and slammed the plane into a Pennsylvania field, preventing it from crashing into the U. S. Capitol or the White House.

-We remember the more than 400 first responders who died in the World Trade Center that day and the many more who have died from the substances they breathed in that day.
+We remember the more than 400 first responders who died in the World Trade Center that day and the many who have died since from the substances they breathed in on that fateful day.

 (Photo credit Getty Images)